nestjs/docs.nestjs.com/content/cli/workspaces.md

 The `generate app` schematic has reorganized the code - moving each **application** project under the `apps` folder, and adding a project-specific `tsconfig.app.json` file in each project's root folder.
 Our original `my-project` app has become the **default project** for the monorepo, and is now a peer with the just-added `my-app`, located under the `apps` folder.
 We'll cover default projects below.

-> warning **Warning** The conversion of a standard mode structure to monorepo only works for projects that have followed the canonical Nest project structure.
+> error **Warning** The conversion of a standard mode structure to monorepo only works for projects that have followed the canonical Nest project structure.
 Specifically, during conversion, the schematic attempts to relocate the `src` and `test` folders in a project folder beneath the `apps` folder in the root.
 If a project does not use this structure, the conversion will fail or produce unreliable results.

 #### Workspace projects